chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Announce the Build

 Also, make sure to announce the build on any social media platforms that you occupy if you feel comfortable doing so.
-It's great to make an announcement in `#sous-chefs` and `#general` in Community Slack, as well as on Twitter, where we tend to get a good response.
+It's great to make an announcement in `#sous-chefs` and `#general` in Community Slack, where we tend to get a good response.

 ### Update homebrew Content